Dynamic Principal Component Analysis in High Dimensions: Dynamic principal component analysis with sparsity

 where $\hat{U}_{\hat{J}(t)}(t)$ is the solution of the problem,

-The estimated principal subspaces are given by $\hat{\subspace}(t)$ with projection matrices $\hat{\Pi}(t) = \hat{U}(t)\hat{U}(t)^{\t}$.
-The two-step estimation procedure successfully identifies the significant variables and provides consistent estimators under general $l_q$ ($0 \leq q \leq 1$) sparsity, which is theoretically and empirically demonstrated in \Cref{sec:thm,sec:sim}.
+Note that the estimated principal subspaces are readily obtained by spanning the columns of $\hat{U}(t)$ with projection matrices $\hat{\Pi}(t) = \hat{U}(t)\hat{U}(t)^{\t}$.
+The two-step estimation procedure successfully identifies the significant variables and provides consistent estimators under general $l_q$ sparsity, which is theoretically and empirically demonstrated in Sections \ref{sec:thm} and \ref{sec:sim}.